noidexe/Enjin-Coin-Documentation/docs/unity.md

 ![Cryptoitems Create Item](../docs/images/unity_cryptoitems_example1_3.png)

-You'll notice there there is 0 balance of this item.
+You'll notice there is 0 balance of this item.
 That is because we only created the template of the item, we haven't actually minted anything yet.
 Let's mint by selecting the item and selecting MINT.